 “What makes this programme unique and fun to children is that the footballers from Manchester City Football Club share their personal experiences and their daily lifestyle.
 We hope that children are motivated by following one of their football stars.

 “The programme has different aspects - diet, exercise, sleep and mental well-being.
 By having a focus on each of those and delivering information in a way that children can absorb easily it can help to address childhood obesity.”

 As well as taking part in fun and engaging activities, an official ‘Healthy Lifestyle’ booklet will encourage students to keep a sleep and food diary, set challenges to help them be more active, give tips on preparing healthy meals and snacks, and even ask them to write a letter to their ‘future self’ with a pledge to lead a healthier lifestyle.

-“The interactive element of the programme is important and ‘Healthy Lifestyle’ is intended to provide students with knowledge and challenge them to achieve things they may not normally do.” added Dr Mai Ahmed Al Jaber.
+“The interactive element of the programme is important and ‘Healthy Lifestyle’ is intended to provide students with the knowledge and challenge them to achieve things they may not normally do,” added Dr Mai Ahmed Al Jaber.